DataDog/dd-sdk-android/docs/README.md

 # Datadog Android SDK documentation

-This folder has dedicated documentation for:
+This folder has, or is linked to, dedicated documentation for:

 ## Main features
 * [Android Log Collection (reference link)](https://docs.datadoghq.com/logs/log_collection/android/)